 Dietitian Visit

-Exercise Physiologist Visit

-Follow Up Physician visit

 Follow Up Dietitian Visit

-Follow Up Exercise Physiologist Visit

 Primary Care Follow Up

-Brief descriptions of the information exchanged are provided in Appendix B using a IDnnn code as cross reference.
+Brief descriptions of the information exchanged are provided in Appendix B using a ID code as cross reference.
 A brief glossary is provided in Appendix A.

 Care coordination should occur throughout the health issue thread, across several care settings and several care providers/givers.
 It is briefly discussed later in this document (section 1.10), after the series of encounters.

 Storyboard Actors and Roles